-If you’re looking for a cushioned shoe or a zero-drop shoe, chances are that two popular brands—Altra and Hoka One One–have crossed your path.
+If you’re looking for a cushioned shoe or a zero-drop shoe, chances are that these two now-popular brands—Altra and Hoka One One—have crossed your path.

 This article will cover everything you need to know about the fit, price, and other considerations of Altra shoes versus Hoka shoes.

-Altra makes running shoes designed to mirror barefoot running but with the cushioning and support of a standard running shoe.
-The most unique feature is that Altra shoes have a zero-drop, meaning that the heel and the forefoot are on the same level.
+Altra’s running shoes are designed to mirror barefoot running.
+That being said, they are no “barefoot shoes” – they retain the cushioning and support of a standard running shoe.
+The most unique feature is that Altras are zero-drop shoes.
+In other words, the heel and the forefoot are on the same level.

-Minimalist shoes are known for having a low or zero-drop design, as such shoes are supposed to be more natural and help to strengthen the Achilles tendon and lower calf muscles.
+Minimalist shoes are known for having a low or zero-drop design.
+Such shoes are supposed to be more “natural” and help to strengthen the Achilles tendon and lower calf muscles.
 Zero-drop shoes are supposed to put less impact on the lower body.

 Hoka One One is the exact opposite.
-They are known for having max cushioned shoes with a large stack height, meaning tons of soft, cushioned foam.
+They are known for having max-cushioned shoes with a large stack height built from tons of soft, cushioned foam.
 All maximalist shoes have a stack height over 30mm, but Hoka One One has one of the highest.

-Additionally, Hoka One One is known for having unique looking shoes that are in bright colors and feature a rocker bottom that is supposed to help propel you forward.
+Additionally, Hoka One One is known for having unique-looking shoes that are bright in color.
+The distinctive rocker bottom is supposed to help propel you forward.

-Altra shoes and Hoka One One shoes are constructed very differently, and the shape of your foot may be much more well-suited to one or the other.
+Altra and Hoka One One shoes are constructed very differently.
+The shape of your own feet may be much more well-suited to one or the other.
 This section is where there is the greatest difference between Altra and Hoka shoes.

-Hoka One One is traditionally known for having a smaller toe box, although there have been updates recently that have widened the toe box to make it more comfortable for more runners.
+Hoka One One is traditionally known for having a smaller toe box.
+There have, however been updates recently that have widened the toe box to make it more comfortable for more runners.

-On the other hand, Altra is known for its distinctive FootShape toe box that is quite a bit wider than the typical toe box.
-It looks a little bit like clown shoes, but Altra toe boxes are known for being more comfortable because they allow your feet and toes to splay.
+On the other hand, Altra is known for its distinctive FootShape toe box.
+This design is quite a bit wider than a typical toe box.
+It looks a little bit like a clown shoe, but an Altra toe box is known for being more comfortable because it allows your feet and toes to splay.

-This in turn reduces irritation to bunions and hammertoes, so they are especially ideal for runners with these conditions or runners who have wider feet.
+This in turn reduces irritation to bunions and hammertoes.
+They are especially ideal for runners with these conditions or runners who have wider feet.
 Additionally, it helps to prevent Morton’s Neuroma, a condition common for women who wear shoes with narrow toe boxes.

 Altra also adjusts for differences in men’s and women’s feet by making women’s shoes with a narrower heel and midfoot as well as a higher instep and longer arch.